MBBI's Trauma-Informed Peacebuilding Description

-Mediators Beyond Borders International’s Trauma-Informed Program (TIP) provides comprehensive training and consultation on the impact of primary and secondary trauma.
-Recognizing and addressing trauma results in more effective project design, leading to self-sustaining investment in livelihoods, partnerships, and peaceful resolution of conflicts.
+Mediators Beyond Borders International’s Trauma-Informed Peacebuilding & Development Assistance (TIPDA) provides comprehensive training and consultation on the impact of primary and secondary trauma.
+Recognizing and addressing the effects of trauma results in more effective project design, leading to self-sustaining investment in livelihoods, partnerships, and peaceful resolution of conflicts.
 Our approach emphasizes inclusivity, cultural competency, and sensitivity to the impact of trauma on communities.

 TIPDA is built on a theoretical understanding of the neurobiology of trauma, current research, and extensive field experience.
-TIPDA is delivered by a multidisciplinary team which includes trauma specialists, mediators, educators, development specialists and clinicians.
+TIPDA is delivered by a multidisciplinary team which includes trauma specialists, peacebuilders, educators, development specialists, and clinicians.
 This theoretical basis guides MBBI’s belief that normalizing, validating and educating leaders, individuals and communities about the impact of exposure to trauma can remove a significant barrier to resolving conflicts peacefully, tapping a community’s resilience, and creating sustainable peace.

 "I continue to be a goodwill Ambassador for some of the processes and techniques you've shown us.
 I’ve shown colleagues techniques for calming, and validating emotions.
 I'm re-reading the training books to make sure I retain the details.
 It's so very useful.
 Critical really."

-- MSI and USAID staff and partners with pro-active approaches to supporting and managing staff in high risk environments.
+- MSI and USAID staff (2018) - Developing proactive approaches to supporting and managing staff in high risk environments